Larry Catuzzi

 Lawrence R. Catuzzi (born c.
-1935) is a former American football player and coach and investment banker.
+1935) is an American former college football player and coach and investment banker.
+He served as the head football coach at Williams College from 1968 to 1970, compiling a record of 11–13.

 Athlete

-He was the quarterback for the Delaware Fightin' Blue Hens football from 1956 to 1957.
+Catuzzi was the quarterback for the Delaware Fightin' Blue Hens football from 1956 to 1957.
 He still holds the Delaware school record for best passing percentage in a game; he completed eight of ten passes against Lehigh in 1956 for an .800 completion percentage.

 Coaching

 Catuzzi held assistant coaching positions at the University of Dayton (backfield coach in 1960), Indiana University (offensive backfield coach, 1961–1964), and Ohio State University (1965–1967).
 He was the head football coach at Williams College from 1968 to 1970, compiling a record of 11–13.
 In October 1970, Catuzzi described his approach to football at Williams College as follows: "Our approach to football is low-key.
 We don't take ourselves as seriously as the high-pressure schools do.
 The kids are playing because they want to play. ...
 Football at Williams is another extracurricular activity offered in the fall, and not a matter of life-and-death."